Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen across both series of Bergerac.

 3

-When it’s time to refuel, you’re in luck—the bay is lined with some incredible restaurants from top to bottom.
+When it’s time to refuel, you’re in luck.
+The bay is lined with some incredible restaurants from top to bottom.
 Or, if you can’t bear to leave the beach, grab a BBQ and sizzle up some sausages as the sun sets.

 Day 4